 Medicare is a health insurance program for people:

-TRICARE beneficiaries who have Medicare Part A, must have Medicare Part B to remain TRICARE-eligible.
-The only exceptions are if:
+If you have Medicare Part A, you must also have Medicare Part B to remain eligible for TRICARE.
+The only exceptions are if you have:

 TRICARE For Life

-When you have Medicare Parts A and B, you're covered by TRICARE For Life.
+When you have Medicare Parts A and B, you can use TRICARE For Life.

-- TRICARE is the second payer minimizing your out-of-pocket expenses.
+- TRICARE is the second payer, so your out-of-pocket expenses are less.